 The Flexistripper is an easy-to-use alternative to a traditional stripping basket.
 Compared the Flexistripper features no sides, but has other advantages over the traditional basket.
 We’d like to offer a little advice on how to get the most out of your Flexistripper.

-The five different colors of the Flexistripper – for every situation, mood or just “matching” your cap or flyrod.
+The six different colors of the Flexistripper – for every situation, mood or just “matching” your cap or flyrod.

 For a right handed caster the most natural placement of the Flexistripper will be slightly to the left, and for a left handed caster slightly to the right.
 How much depends on personal preference, and in strong sidewind, you can move the Flexistripper further to the side to keep it out of the wind.